We just launched HRIS Sync, automate employee benefits management ⚡️

 Your employers must then complete form MB2: Employer Certificate for Maternity Benefit.

-You’ll also need this Maternity Benefit application form certified by your employer, even if your contract of employment ends or has ended within 16 weeks before the end of the week your baby is due.
+You’ll also need this Maternity Benefit form certified by your employer, even if your contract of employment ends or has ended within 16 weeks before the end of the week your baby is due.

 B. Self-employed